TylerJSimpson/data_engineering_zoomcamp/week_2/README.md

 Can check flow runs in Prefect and can see the data in GCS.

+### Prefect Pipeline: ETL data from GCS to BigQuery

 Create [rides] table in [BigQuery](https://console.cloud.google.com/bigquery).

 Create Prefect flow to gather data from GCS (data lake) and insert into bigquery.